 When a CCP changes its margin algorithm it needs regulatory approval.
 This approval will only be given if the algorithm is shown to conform to all current regulation, which in the case of CCPs includes Principles for financial market infrastructures (PFMI), published by the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).

 So any CCP that is moving from SPAN to VaR will need to consider a whole load of other risks that are included in the regulations.
-I described the impact of these in detail in my piece ‘Why post-crisis regulation has made capital efficiency much harder to achieve.
-And what to do about it.’
+I described the impact of these in detail in the blog: ‘Why post-crisis regulation has made capital efficiency much harder to achieve, and what to do about it‘

 What do you need to do?